kenthejr/dids-memo-fields/hip-55.md

 ## Motivation

 Entities on Hedera now have a memo field.
-Decentralized Identifiers (DIDs) [0], as supported by the Hedera DID Method, provide a useful format for populating the memo fields.
+Decentralized Identifiers (DIDs) [0], as supported by the Hedera DID Method [1], provide a useful format for populating the memo fields.

 Relative to other identifier formats, DIDs have the advantages of